usaid-cs/yesterday-i-learned/business.md

 - There's a guide to [how much stock you give your employees at what size of the company](https://www.holloway.com/g/equity-compensation/sections/typical-employee-equity-levels).
 - "Common shares" are basically useless when "preferred shares" exist.
 Preferred shares are always sold first.
 If [the company ends up with $0 after the sale of those shares](https://marker.medium.com/my-company-sold-for-100-million-and-i-got-zilch-how-can-that-be-f7be0563f1f8), you, a proud owner of a billion common shares, end up with nothing as well.
 - Watch out for ["cliffs" in equity vesting](https://news.ycombinator.com/item?id=27765421).
 A one-year cliff is where you get nothing for one year, but [you do get one year's worth of stocks after that one year](https://carta.com/blog/what-is-stock-vesting/), so it creates an incentive to stay at the company.
+- You can *buy and sell* during a company's trading windows.

 ## [Management](https://medium.com/@gerstenzang/21-management-things-i-learned-at-imgur-7abb72bdf8bf)